transport-solution-sam/SAM/server/README.md

 We use Node.js for the backend to integrate the web server and the backend functionality.
 ## Features
-You will find all interfaces that provide the corresponding functions for the client, which are (HTTP POST methods unless otherwise indicated):
+You will find all interfaces that provide the corresponding functions for the client - compare to the [SAM API](../documentation/SAM-API.xlsx)(in German only), which are HTTP POST methods unless otherwise indicated:

 * Get the current server version (HTTP GET method)
 * Receive recorded trips from the client